Not-Baguette/Stidium/README.md

 # Stidium

 ## Description
-Python based ransomware that uses Symmetric key encryption, Believe it or not I made it under 24 hours (So expect the code to be messy).
+Python based ransomware that uses Symmetric key encryption, Believe it or not I made the first version under 24 hours (So expect the code to be messy).
 It has stuff like a normal ransomware do, a list of encrypted files, the amount, the btc address to pay, decryptor, and it saves even after restart.

 This code is tested per piece so I am not sure if it works but theoritically it should. **This version is still not production ready.**